 5. Rebuild the business or start a new one

 Lastly, I will choose either to rebuild the failed business or let the sleeping dog lie; and start a brand new business.
 Starting a new business or rebuilding the failed one will depend the on the analysis done together with my team.
 Rebuilding or starting a new business after a business failure is what keeps entrepreneurship spirit strong.
-It is what has made me and experienced small business entrepreneur.
+It is what has made me an experienced small business entrepreneur.

 When your business hits the bottom, don’t withdraw the entrepreneurial process but instead learn from your past mistakes and lead a resolve to succeed.
-This is how I plan to handle my business crash, problems and failure…and this is exactly how I intent to keep going until I hit my goal of becoming a billionaire and retiring before the age of 40.
+This is how I plan to handle my business crash, problems and failure…and it is exactly how I intent to keep going until I hit my goal of becoming a billionaire and retiring before the age of 40.

-What will you if your business failed today?
+What will you do if your business failed today?
 Share with me your ideas in the comments below.